Daniel Dubois: Dubois vs. Bryan

-Discussions first began for Dubois to challenge WBA (Regular) champion Trevor Bryan in August 2021 prior to Dubois making is US debut.
+Discussions first began for Dubois to challenge WBA (Regular) champion Trevor Bryan in August 2021 prior to Dubois making his US debut.
 Frank Warren stated negotiations would hopefully begin shortly after.
 In the meantime, previous WBA (Regular) belt holder Mahmoud Charr filed a lawsuit against Bryan's promoter Don King.
 King later won a purse bid for a Bryan-Charr fight.
 Whilst waiting for a contract from King, Charr threatened to sue and boycott the WBA.
 In January 2022, Charr was removed as champion-in-recess and not able to travel to the USA due to VISA issues.
 Bryan went on to beat replacement Jonathan Guidry via split decision.

 Following the win, on 1 February, the WBA ordered Bryan (22–0, 15 KOs) to defend the belt against Dubois, with possible purse bids to take place on 14 March and the fight to take place before 28 July 2022.
 Purse bids were postponed to 21 March.
 Don King Productions won the purse bids with an offer of $3,116,001, beating Queensberry Promotions bid of $2,503,000.
 A per splits, Bryan was entitled to take home a purse of $1,713,800.55 (55%) and the remaining 45%, which equated to $1,402,200.45 was for Dubois.
 King proposed the fight would land in either London, New York or South Florida.
 On 5 May, the fight was announced to take place at the Casino Miami Jai-Alai in Miami on 11 June on PPV.
 It was billed as "The Fight for Freedom and Peace".
 Bryan was receiving support during his training camp from Larry Holmes.
 The fight was picked up by BT Sport in the UK, who would also broadcast a card in the UK as a split-site telecast, headlined by Liam Davies challenging Marc Leach for the British super bantamweight title.